wwwwwanggggg/wwwwwanggggg/README.md

 ## Note

-Just learning mathmetic recently,it's quite difficult for me.😥
+Just learning mathmetic,it's quite difficult for me.😥

 Mainly work on golang,and sometimes work on python.But these days I'm working on node.js

+HaHaHa,really like real varibiable functions hahaha

+## Status
+Working on liansangyu's backend recently,a messy project!